-2. Treat Your Agent Profile Like a Dating Profile.
+2. Treat Your Zillow Agent Profile Like A Dating Profile

 It sounds silly, but your Zillow profile, (including your picture, bio, and reviews) makes a strong impression on potential clients.
 Zillow visitors have the option of contacting many different agents in your area.
 Consciously or not, they’ll choose the agent who seems like they’ll provide the best service.